Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-On an ideal moat band, there is a macroscopically large number of available states.
-This leads to a phase competition between different kinds of states which we explain in this section.
-Generally speaking, the results will depend on the specific form of the bare interaction potential $V(r)$.
-However, for concreteness and in order to illustrate the basic physics of the problem, in this section we will consider an electron--hole bilayer system with a simple toy potential modeling the interaction between two excitons, given by
+On an ideal moat band there is a macroscopically large number of available states, leading to a phase competition that we explain in this section.
+For concreteness and in order to illustrate the basic physics of the problem, in this section we will consider an electron--hole bilayer system with a simple toy potential modeling the interaction between two excitons, given by